kohkimakimoto/hq/README.md

 HQ is implemented as a standalone JSON over HTTP API server.
 In the job running workflow, it behaves like an asynchronous HTTP proxy server.
 When you push a job to the HQ server, it stores the job in the internal queue database and sends asynchronous HTTP POST request to a URL that specified in the job.

 Worker applications that actually run the jobs are web applications.
-So you can implement the workers in Any programming language that can talk HTTP.
+So you can implement applications for the jobs in Any programming language that can talk HTTP (such as Go, PHP, Python, etc).

 ```
                    ┌────────────────────────────────────────────────────────────────┐